Time to take a long hard look at the hair that shouldn’t be there.

 Body hair plays by its own rules.
 And, most of the time, it feels like it’s playing for the other side.
-But, as summer approaches, and it’s time to flash a little more flesh, it’s time to get the team onside, and trim, shave, pluck and wax our way to certain poolside glory.
+So it’s time to trim, shave, pluck and wax our way to certain poolside glory.

 But first, a word of caution.
 Just because that safety razor cleans up your face a treat, do not - repeat - do not make merry with it and give it access all areas.
 Oh no. Body grooming is about putting your aces in places, and having the right tool for the job.
 So let’s take a look around.

 The key is moderation.
 You might think being shaved like an Olympic backstroke champion is a good look.
 Chances are it isn’t.
 So we’d always favour the less is more route.
 Ged rid of unsightly sproutings, sure, but simply trim and keep in check your chest, legs and lower regions.
 If you want our advice - and who wouldn’t?